The BEST Cream Cheese Frosting

 Some frostings are just a finishing touch, but my recipe for cream cheese frosting is the main event!

 Since I first shared this recipe back in 2017, it’s become one of the most popular recipes on my site.
 Honestly, I get why.
-It’s my go-to for anything red velvet, my ultra-moist banana cake, and topping carrot cake cupcakes.
+It’s my go-to for anything red velvet, my ultra-moist banana cake, and topping carrot cake cupcakes

-The new and improved recipe pipes perfectly, holds its shape, and still delivers that silky texture and tangy flavor, giving your favorite treats an instant upgrade.
+My cream cheese frosting recipe pipes perfectly, holds its shape, and still delivers that silky texture and tangy flavor, giving your favorite treats an instant upgrade.

 Tips for Best Results